Accredited official statistics

 5.2 Tables

 This release does not include summary tables by class of local authority.
 Local authority classes are shown in the accompanying dropdown tables presenting detailed revenue expenditure and financing figures for 2024-25 for all local authorities are available to download alongside this release.
-Please note that 16 local authorities across 6 classes of authority had still not submitted data in time for the publication (eight weeks after the deadline).
+Please note that eight local authorities across two classes of authority did not submit data in time for this publication.

-These tables present all revenue information, by local authority, in a similar format as returned to DLUHC.
+These tables present all revenue information, by local authority, in a similar format as returned to MHCLG.
 This data forms the basis of the tables in this release.

 These tables can be accessed at Local Authority Revenue Expenditure and Financing.